 19. MASTER FASTPASS+

 Part of saving on tickets is saving time, be sure you've mastered Fastpass+.
-We've got three tips on tending to your reservations, but you'll really want to take some time before your trip to learn everything you can about Fastpass+.
+You'll really want to take some time before your trip to learn everything you can about Fastpass+.
 The last thing you need is to miss a must-do ride, have to come back the next day because you promised the kids you'd do it, and now your schedule is all messed up.
+And keep in mind, the fun of Fastpass+ doesn't stop on booking day, that's only the beginning!

 20. BUY YOUR TICKETS NOW